 Advanced treatment options for fibroids and ovarian cysts

-Ovarian fibroids and cysts are common in women and often go away on their own.
-However, when they cause abnormal bleeding, severe abdominal pain and cramping or vomiting, it is time to see a doctor.
+Fibroids and ovarian cysts are common in women and often go away on their own.
+However, when they cause abnormal bleeding, severe abdominal pain, and cramping or vomiting, it is time to see a doctor.
 Our expert gynecologists use the most advanced diagnostic tests and treatments available to remove ovarian cysts and fibroids.
 Our goal for gynecological surgery is to preserve as much healthy tissue as possible to ensure you don’t experience fertility issues or future pregnancy complications.

 Fibroids and ovarian cysts at Duke: Why choose us